cadlebe/Hiking/README.md

 ## Core Essentials

-I say core essentials as this is the bare minimum that I would take with me on an overnight hike 2 to , in good weather (75/80 degree high and 50 to 60 degree low, no rain, light wind expected).
+I say core essentials as this is the bare minimum that I would take with me on an overnight hike 2 to 3 nights, in good weather (75/80 degree high and 50 to 60 degree low, no rain, light wind expected).
 Often refered to as the "Ten Essentials Plus", it is an "easy" list of items for the minimum in survival in the outdoors.

 Optimally each item on this list should be the lightest available in your price range and total out at a comfortable